Skip to content

 Information technology department functions and roles

 An information technology department can consist of any number of functional teams.
-These teams further break down into a wide array of roles.
+These different teams further break down into a wide array of roles.

 While we’ll try to make it look as straightforward as possible, make no mistake that an IT org structure is highly complex.
 Each business has its own setup, which may omit certain roles, add other functions, use unique position titles, or group functional departments differently.
 We’ll provide a broad overview of potential functional teams and their associated roles, but it’s highly unlikely that any organization actually matches this composition.